 EPA completed the second five year review (FYR) of the Conrail site cleanup action on September 27, 2004.
 The FYR report indicated that the remedy for the site continued to be protective of human health and the environment.

 EPA completed the third FYR of the site on June 15, 2009.
-The FYR report concluded that the groundwater remedy is not operating as intended and that some groundwater contamination was escaping the capture system.
+The FYR report concluded that the groundwater remedy was not operating as intended and that some groundwater contamination was escaping the capture system.
 EPA considered the site remedy to be protective in the short term due to the provision of municipal water to the residents and soil-vapor mitigation systems in some homes, but that the remedy lacked long-term effectiveness.
-Subsequently, EPA requested that the potentially responsible parties (PRPs) develop a work plan to address the issues raised in the FYR report.
-EPA approved an initial work plan and the PRP initiated an investigation in 2009.
+Subsequently, EPA requested that the PRPs develop a work plan to address the issues raised in the FYR report.
+EPA approved an initial work plan and the PRPs initiated an investigation in 2009.

 The PRP investigation of the Drag Strip and Rail Yard Areas included the taking of soil boring samples, ground water samples, and the installation of new monitoring wells, and was completed in 2011.
 Pressure tests were conducted at both the Rail Yard and the Drag Strip Areas to determine the extent of contaminated groundwater capture by the groundwater treatment systems.
 Results from the investigation showed that additional remedial actions were necessary at both the Rail Yard and the Drag Strip Areas.
 EPA approved the Rail Yard Area modified remedial design plans, and, in September 2012, the PRPs installed two extraction wells on the western end of the current line of containment wells and modified the water treatment system to accommodate that change.
 Pressure testing of the Rail Yard Area modified groundwater containment system was conducted in February 2013.
-EPA and the Indiana Department of Environmental Management (IDEM) will monitor the system to ensure it is adequately containing the groundwater contaminant plume.
+Subsequent monitoring of the Rail Yard system shows that, for the most part, the system is containing the groundwater contaminant plume.
 The contractor for the Settling Parties is working with EPA to adjust the system for complete containment at all times.